Inert Stone Products

 The high temperatures and chemical reactions involved in the gasification process ensure that the extracted metal and stone are completely vitrified and safe for reuse.
 The inert stone produced from Sierra Energy’s functional prototype has undergone independent testing—using U.S. Environmental Protection Agency (EPA) “TCLP” methods.
 The result shows that inert stone produced from any source of waste is not hazardous and can be sold as a safe building and construction product.

-The breakdown of typical elemental groups that go into inert stone products, according to the periodic table classification, include the alkali, alkaline, transition, and basic metals, as well as some semi-metals.
+The breakdown of typical elemental groups that go into inert stone products, according to the periodic table classification, includes alkali, alkaline, transition, and basic metals, as well as some semi-metals.

 Common materials from these groups include aluminum, magnesium, iron, nickel, copper, zinc, lead, gold, silver, platinum, calcium, potassium, sodium, tin, and silicon.
 These materials will appear in inert stone in various compositions, formations, compounds, and structures.
 Many factors, but primarily the feedstock type, will affect the exact composition and structure of the inert stone products.